acmdas/barfield/appearances.md

 Whatever their religious or philosophical beliefs, men of the same community in the same period share a certain background-picture of the world and their relation to it.
 In our own age—whether we believe our consciousness to be a soul ensconced in a body, like a ghost in a machine, or some inextricable psychosomatic mixture—when we think *casually*, we think of that consciousness as situated at some point in space, which has no special relation to the universe as a whole, and is certainly nowhere near its centre.
 Even those who achieve the intellectual contortionism of denying that there is such a thing as consciousness, feel that this denial comes from inside their own skins.
 Whatever it is that we ought to call our ‘selves’, our bones carry it about like porters.
 This was not the background picture before the scientific revolution.
 The background picture then was of man as a microcosm within the macrocosm.
 It is clear that he did not feel himself isolated by his skin from the world outside him to quite the same extent as we do.
 He was integrated or mortised into it, each different part of him being united to a different part of it by some invisible thread.
 In his relation to his environment, the man of the middle ages was rather less like an island, rather more like an embryo, than we are.

->¹*Myth, Magic and Morals*.
+>¹ *Myth, Magic and Morals*.

->²The meaning, for instance, of the word *garden* in the line: *There is a garden in her face*, is unlikely to be mistaken for the literal meaning.
+>² The meaning, for instance, of the word *garden* in the line: *There is a garden in her face*, is unlikely to be mistaken for the literal meaning.

 # XII<br/>SOME CHANGES